 - Place wax paper or a silicone sheet on your food dehydrator tray.

-- Enjoy with an ice cold glass of almond, hemp or raw cow’s milk!
+- Enjoy with an ice cold glass of almond, cashew or raw cow’s milk!